 And then, on July 6, 2015, Maria, with her K9 Penny, achieved the title of K9 NW3 Elite at the NACSW NW3 Trial held in Huntington, MA.
 Achieving the title of K9 NW3 Elite with Penny made Maria the first handler on the East Coast to title two dogs — Kirby and Penny — to the level of NW3 Elite!!
 And, Maria is only the second handler in the whole country to have achieved this level with two dogs.
 That merits a HUGE congratulations!!!
 We cannot be more proud of Maria and K9 Kirby and K9 Penny!!!

-So, let’s all toot the horns of Anne, Maria, Cheryn, Sandy, Karen, Natalie, and now Bob, and, for that of all other handlers, who, like these handlers, have committed their hearts and souls to the sport of K9 Nose Work, and who have achieved so much!!
+So, let’s all toot the horns of Anne, Maria, Cheryn, Sandy, Karen, Natalie, Bob, Tracey, Lisa, and Beth, and for that of all other handlers, who, like these handlers, have committed their hearts and souls to the sport of K9 Nose Work, and who have achieved so much!!
 Super!!!!
 Certainly, I have committed my all to my students and I revel in each of their success!!
 I am so very proud of each of these handlers.
-And, their eight dogs, Rockit, a Malinois; Kirby, a Labrador Retriever; Crook, an Australian Cattle Dog; Hope, a German Shepherd; Taz, a Belgian Tervuren, Penny, a Labrador Retriever; Thorfinn, a Shetland Sheepdog, and Gilly, a Hound, are just super, super working dogs.
+And, their ten dogs, Rockit, a Malinois; Kirby, a Labrador Retriever; Crook, an Australian Cattle Dog; Hope, a German Shepherd; Taz, a Belgian Tervuren, Penny, a Labrador Retriever; Thorfinn, a Shetland Sheepdog, Gilly, a Hound, Maisie, a West Highland White Terrier, Summer, a Golden Retriever, and Issac, an All-American, are just super, super working dogs.
 May the “source” continue to be found by all these dogs!!!

 Achieving the NW3 Title is an incredible accomplishment.
 And, some of these dogs will go on to train for the 2017 NACSW National Invitational! :):) Folks can check one of the Invitationals out at: http://www.nacsw.net/news/congratulations-all-qualifying-teams-2014-nacsw-national-invitational .